A Heart for our Community (Jonah)

 Big Idea: Go to the hard places with brokenness, boldness, and love.

 Eight years ago I began to develop a deep passion for church planting in the city of Toronto.
 I’d always loved Toronto since I came out of the subway stop at Runnymede station almost 30 years ago now.
 But for the first time I began to see the importance of church planting in Toronto.
-I began to pray like never before that God would raise up church planters to plant churches all over Toronto, especially in the communities that lack any gospel presence.
+I started praying for God to inspire church planters to establish churches throughout Toronto, especially in areas without a gospel presence.

 At the time I was pastor of an established church.
 I knew one thing: God would not send me to plant a church.
 I was too old and probably not cut out to be a church planter.
 But truth be told: I wasn’t sure I wanted to risk myself like that.
 I didn’t want the financial inconvenience, the upheaval, and especially the potential of failure.

 So you understand the position I was in.
-I understood God’s heart for the City of Toronto.
+I grasped God's love for Toronto.
 I knew that it was bustling with new growth even as churches were in retreat.
 I was aware of communities in which there were no churches to show and tell the gospel.
 I was convinced that God cared about these people, and I wanted someone to go.
 But I was convinced that I shouldn’t go.
 I would much rather have left that to someone else.

 I’m convinced that I’m a lot like Jonah, and you are too.
 Jonah is a kind of a missionary manual.
 One preacher said, “To know Jonah is to love him.
 And the reason we love him is because he is so much like us” (Lloyd John Ogilvie).